dbactual/thomaspaine/content/pages/resources/how-american-was-thomas-paine-by-jack-fruchtman.md

 ---
-Title: How 'American' was Thomas Paine? by Jack Fruchtman
+title: How 'American' was Thomas Paine? by Jack Fruchtman
 ---

 by Jack Fruchtman Jr.